Science at Hadrian!

 SUPER SCIENTIST CLUB!

-In the Summer term, we have an after school Science club led by real scientists!
+Next half term (Spring2), we will have our after school Science club led by real scientists!
 Each week follows a new focus and every one hour session includes several practical experiments and hands-on investigations.
 Children are welcome to keep all the fun creations they make in these sessions such as hover crafts and slime!

 Here are some images from last year's sessions.